Use space to open navigation items

 Normal trading

-* Includes automatic extended trading between midnight and 2am for small bars under the NSW liquor laws.
+* Includes automatic extended trading between 12:00am and 2:00am for small bars under the NSW liquor laws.

 You can tailor your licence to meet your needs by applying for authorisations and exemptions - fees may apply.